|

 February Holidays – Week 1

-• 2/3 Feed the Birds Day – A fun activity the kids and I enjoyed long ago was a bird beak lab in our curriculum.
-Bird Beak Buffet is a similar freebie to try!
-Perky Pet also has many great ideas to celebrate all month!
-And how awesome is this bird feeder?
-I want one, but I have outdoor cats.
-My sister-in-law occasionally sends me pics from hers, and they are spectacular!
+• 2/3 Feed The Birds Day – A favorite activity from our homeschool years was a bird beak lab, and it’s still a fantastic way to explore adaptations and feeding habits.
+Bird Beak Buffet is a similar freebie worth trying, and Perky Pet has plenty of great ideas for celebrating all month long.
+And how amazing is this bird feeder?
+I’d have one in a heartbeat if it weren’t for our outdoor cats—thankfully, my sister-in-law occasionally sends photos from hers, and they’re spectacular!

-• 2/5 World Read Aloud Day – I can’t say enough about the benefits of reading aloud with your kids, even when they get big!
-This book left a huge impression on me years ago, and still has a prominent place on my bookshelf.
+• 2/4 World Read Aloud Day – I can’t say enough about the benefits of reading aloud with your kids—even when they’re big.
+This book left a huge impression on me years ago and still holds a prominent place on my bookshelf.

 February Holidays – Week 2